VincentGranville/Main/README.md

 <li>DeepResampling code, another fast NoGAN based on resampling and distribution-free Hierarchical Bayesian Models, with hyperparameter auto-tuning.
 For details, see technical paper #31, available <a href="https://mltechniques.com/resources/">here</a>.

+<li>NoGAN_Hellinger code (two scripts), with loss function replaced by the Hellinger model evaluation metric.
+A blend of NoGAN and DeepResampling.
+For details,
+see section 2.4 in the project textbook, <a href="https://github.com/VincentGranville/Large-Language-Models/blob/main/Projects4.pdf">here</a>. </li>
 <ul>